uOttawa Card Service Cardholder Agreement

 The University may terminate this Cardholder Agreement with you, confiscate your uOttawa card and/or prohibit your access to your uOttawa card account, to services and to University premises, without notice to you.
 The University and any service providers are not liable for any losses, damages, expenses or inconvenience that results from the termination of this Cardholder Agreement, from confiscating your uOttawa card, from the withdrawal of your access to services and /or to University premises.

-Once a uOttawa card is confiscated, it is sent to the uOttawa Card Service.
-Decisions on sanctions, if required, are made on a case-by-case basis.
+Once a uOttawa card is confiscated, uOttawa may decide to impose consequences or sanctions, if required.
+Decisions on sanctions, are made on a case-by-case basis.
 If your card is confiscated, you will be required to use another payment method to complete a transaction.
 You may be denied services and you may be denied access to University premises (including access to student residence buildings/rooms) until your uOttawa card is returned to you.

 12. Offline transactions